Permanent Diaconate

 No. Like the Seminary Formation Program, the Deacon Formation Program constitutes one more period of discernment.
 The candidate may find, as he learns more about himself and the diaconate, that ordained ministry is not his calling.
 Periodic evaluation of each man by his pastor and teachers in addition to regular self-evaluation allow the formation staff to assist each individual in his vocation journey.
 These may result in either the candidate or the formation staff suggesting that the formation relationship be terminated.

 The most important thing a man in formation can do is to keep in conversation with his pastor and/or parish staff.
 The man needs to elicit honest feedback on his ministry.
-The student needs to be challenged to grow, to become accustomed to doing both self-evaluation and engaging in evaluation in the context of a ministry team or parish staff.
+The candidate needs to be challenged to grow, to become accustomed to doing both self-evaluation and engaging in evaluation in the context of a ministry team or parish staff.
 Because he is geographically close to his parish, this is the best arena for the man in formation to try out different ministries, to continue to empower other parishioners to respond to needs for service in the community, and to sharpen his team ministry skills.

 In the Archdiocese of Cincinnati a Deacon is only granted faculties to preach on weekdays and at funerals, weddings and baptisms.
 He may apply for permission to preach on Sundays after at least one year of ordination and successful completion of the required post-ordination courses, and the final approval of the Archbishop and his pastor.